qstackfield/atomlabs-lcac-framework/README.md

 ## Overview
 Least-Context Access Control (LCAC) extends the principles of Zero Trust into the cognitive layer.
-It is designed to secure reasoning itself—governing what an AI system can know, remember, or transfer across contexts.
+It is designed to secure reasoning itself-governing what an AI system can know, remember, or transfer across contexts.

 LCAC establishes the foundation for the emerging field of **Cognitive Security**, enabling controlled reasoning and bounded autonomy in self-governing AI systems.
 Where Zero Trust governs identity and action, LCAC governs cognition and inference.